TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ![Axis restriction](AxisRestriction.png) Note that these restrictions apply to all viewports.
 So it might happen that you restrict movement to the Z axis in the XZ view and then try to move an object in the 3D viewport, only to find that your mouse dragging has no effect on the object because by default, movements are restricted to the XY plane in the 3D viewport.
 The compass at the bottom left of each view indicates the current axis restriction by drawing a white outline around the restricted axis.
 In the image to the left, movement is restricted to the X axis, so the red axis is drawn with a white outline.

+### The Grid

+TrenchBroom provides you with a static grid to align your objects to each other.
+The grid size can be 1, 2, 4, 8, 16, etc. up to 256.
+If grid snapping is enabled, then most editing operations will be snapped to the grid.
+For example, you can only move objects by the current grid size if grid snapping is enabled.
+In the 3D viewport, the grid is projected onto the brush faces.
+Therefore the grid may appear distorted if a brush face is not axis aligned.
+In the 2D viewports, the grid is just drawn in the background.
+You can change the brightness of the grid lines in the preferences.

+The grid size can be set via the menu, or by scrolling the mouse wheel while holding both #key(307) and #key(308).

 ## Creating Objects

 TrenchBroom gives you various options on how to create new objects.
 In the following sections, we will introduce these options one by one.